AdobeDocs/marketo.en/help/marketo/getting-started/quick-wins/import-a-list-of-people.md

    >
    >Any date/time fields being imported are treated as Central Time.
 If you have date/time fields in a different time zone, you can use an Excel formula to transform it to Central Time (America/Chicago).

-1. Add your own first name, last name, email address, and job title, then save the file on your computer.
+1. Add your own first name, last name, actual email address (so you can receive the nurturing emails you'll send in the next mission), and job title.
+Save the file on your computer.

    ![](assets/image2014-9-24-12-3a5-3a30.png)

->[!NOTE]
+   >[!CAUTION]
    >
->Enter your real email address in the CSV file so you can receive the nurturing emails you'll send in the next mission.
+   >Marketo does **not** support email addresses that contain emojis.

 ## Step 2: Create a Program {#step-create-a-program}